brikis98/yevgeniy-brikman-homepage/_posts/2024-05-03-the-heaven-earth-grocery-store.md

 - I didn't find the main narrative/plot all that interesting.
 It just kind of meanders on.

 - The book leans a little too hard into all the ways people can be terrible to each other: racism, antisemitism, poor treatment of mental disorders, child abuse, rape, child rape, KKK.
-It felt like a deliberate effort to collect all the Pokemon.
+It felt like a deliberate effort to collect all the Pokémon.

 ## Rating